open air classroom

 Pier Fishing 101: Learn the basic skills necessary to catch a fish.
 Students learn how to cast, reel and the proper catch and release techniques, while fishing on the pier.
 All bait, tackle and rods are included in the lesson.

-Solar Science (STEM): Discover and discuss solar power as an energy resource.
+Renewable Energy-SOLAR SCIENCE: Discover and discuss solar power as an energy resource.
 Students design, build and evaluate a solar device and discover how solar panels maximize efficiency.
-In this program they construct solar cars or airboats
+In this program they construct solar cars or airboats.

 who we serve

 Public and private school students from kindergarteners to high school seniors (K-12), home school children, school clubs, college groups, scouts, adult education and teacher training.

 Individual programs last approximately 45 minutes to one hour.
 Program and rotation outlines are provided once all programs are selected.
 Rates vary based on quantity and program types.

 10 to 20 students; one program $10; each additional program $2